African sextet wins Bulgarian league title with Ludogorets | Goal.com

 “He achieved his dream and this goal is something he will repeat many times ahead in his career.

 “He is very talented, and he has a bright future.
 He and Keseru were replacements but made all the difference.
-All the players who contributed to each win during the season matter.
+All the players who contributed to each win during the season matters.

-“VAR is not a new system for me, as I’ve worked with the system for ten months in Croatia.
+“VAR is not a new system for me, as I’ve worked with the system for 10 months in Croatia.

 “We scored a goal and it was checked.
 There was a penalty kick for Beroe and it was allowed.
 It takes some of the emotion, but it is needed for clarification.